 Power Individuals: Chef Anne-Sophie Pic On Finding Her Own Timing In Answering Her Life’s Calling

 To understand Anne-Sophie Pic’s cuisine, one must first get to know Anne-Sophie Pic the woman.
 Her famous last name, her chain of restaurants across Valence, Lausanne, Paris, London, and Hong Kong, and even her total of 10 Michelin stars that make her the most decorated female chef in the world, are nothing compared to her story of perseverance and dedication to a craft that has, all along, been in her blood.
-The world loves to tell the story of how she lost the three stars to her father’s restaurant following his death, and how she went on to regain them before becoming a powerhouse name herself.
+The world loves to tell the story of how she lost the third star of her father’s restaurant following his death, and how she went on to regain them before becoming a powerhouse name herself.
 What they tend to leave out is how she did it all as a self-taught woman chef, in a time when the French culinary scene was at its most demanding.

 Coming from three generations of great chefs—her great grandmother Sophie started the family restaurant Maison Pic in 1889, before her grandfather André took over, followed by her father Jacques—Anne-Sophie didn’t want the restaurant life.
 She opted to study business management and went on to work for the likes of champagne house Moet & Chandon and luxury jeweller Cartier before something called her home.
 She retook her place by her father’s side to learn that art of cuisine after “finding the right timing and moment to come back”.
 Unfortunately, her father passed away a short two months after, and she was thrown into the helm of a restaurant and world she was just starting to learn about.
 It was then that she realised that her father had been preparing her for this calling all her life.